ephes/django_async/article.md

 a to b maybe the money was added to account b, but not yet deleted from account a.
 It's now possible for another thread to move the same money from a to c which was already added to b.
 That's not good.
-Therefore you have to be careful to protect shared ressources with locks or use other mechanisms to avoid those situations.
+Therefore you have to be careful to protect shared resources with locks or use other mechanisms to avoid those situations.
 So the default case for multithreading is that control can switch at any point in the code except for those parts that were explicitly protected by locks.

+#### Async

 Async programs are more easy to reason about because they do it the other way around.
 The default case in an async task is that there's